Ex-P&O Ferries chef sues for unfair dismissal

 Mr Lansdown is seeking financial compensation as well as exemplary damages of up to £76m to "deter" P&O Ferries or DP World from acting the same way in future.

-He would use the money to create a new trust to campaign to protect seafarers' wages and outlaw "fire and hire" practices in the industry and more widely in the UK, according to his claim.
+He would use the money to create a new trust to campaign for improved wages and terms and conditions for seafarers and to outlaw "fire and hire" practices in the industry and more widely in the UK, according to his claim.

 Mr Lansdown, 39, told the BBC he wanted to get "justice" for his all his former colleagues who felt they had "no choice" but to settle their cases.